 Jacqui is committed to reducing the burden of chronic diseases globally through more effective implementation of food policy interventions.
 She coordinates a program of research and advocacy on food policy interventions to reduce cardiovascular diseases at the George Institute and is a Professor at the University of New South Wales.
 She is the Director (since 2013) of the World Health Organization Collaborating Centre on Population Salt Reduction at the George Institute, with a remit to support countries to achieve the new global targets to reduce salt by 30% by 2025.
 This includes providing direct support to countries, producing and disseminating resources and extending the evidence base.

-Her primary research interests are implementation science, public health advocacy, stakeholder engagement and evaluation of salt reduction interventions.
-She has extensive experience of implementing complex public health interventions including in the UK, The Netherlands, The Pacific Islands, Mongolia, Vietnam and Australia.
+Her primary research interests are improving the effectiveness of diet-related interventions including through implementation science, public health advocacy, stakeholder engagement and evaluation of salt reduction interventions.
+She has extensive experience of implementing salt reduction interventions including in the UK, The Pacific Islands, Mongolia, Vietnam and Australia, contributing to saving thousands of lives globally.
 Her current focus is translating her experience of implementing effective salt reduction programs globally to broader food and health programs and addressing inequalities.